horst3180/Arc-theme/.github/ISSUE_TEMPLATE.md

   - Ensure you have the `base-devel` group installed.
 - Some GTK+ 3 applications have a transparent background in Ubuntu.
   - Run this in terminal: `gsettings set com.canonical.desktop.interface scrollbar-mode normal`.
-- Using XFCE, the notifications looks always full.
-  - This is already fixed, check if your Arc version is the lastest.
 - GTK+ 2 theme looks like Windows 95 and LibreOffice/others looks ugly.
   - Check if you have the Murrine GTK engine and `gnome-themes-standard` installed.